 wherein is the choice of similarity metric, calculated in the virtual domain midway between each individual modality image and the current estimate of the corresponding template.
-Diffeomorphic transforms are differentiable mappings with differentiable inverses.
+Diffeomorphic transformations are differentiable mappings with differentiable inverses.
 In the context of image registration, diffeomorphic transformations ensure the existence of biologically plausible inverse mappings whereby a topology-preserving mapping from image I to J is also accompanied by a topology-preserving mapping from image J to I.

 Atlas generation for each patient produced patient-specific 1H and 3He template images constituting a mean shape or appearance model of the image data for all 5 time points.
 In addition, each time point image was spatially normalized to the template space.
-These aligned data were subsequently bias-field corrected and intensity normalized in preparation for 4D segmentation (described in the next section).
+These aligned data were subsequently bias-field corrected and intensity normalized in preparation for 4-D segmentation (described in the next section).

 Longitudinal Ventilation-Based Segmentation

-Preprocessing of images included suppression of inhomogeneity artifacts through the application of the N4 bias correction algorithm (30) to each individual image.
+Preprocessing of images included suppression of inhomogeneity artifacts through the application of the N4 bias correction algorithm (28) to each individual image.
 This step was followed by intensity normalization, wherein the intensities of all 5 time point images were normalized to a single intensity range.
-Using the algorithm of Nyul et al. (31), the intensity range in each image (denoted as the “source”) from time points 2 through 5 was matched to the intensity range in the image of time point 1 (denoted as the “reference”) by selecting 5 histogram match points distributed evenly across the intensity range in both images.
+Using the algorithm of Nyul et al (31), the intensity range in each image (denoted as the “source”) from time points 2 through 5 was matched to the intensity range in the image of time point 1 (denoted as the “reference”) by selecting 5 histogram match points distributed evenly across the intensity range in both images.
 Each match point in the “source” histogram was assigned the intensity value of the corresponding “target” point, with linear scaling performed between match points.
 Only 5 match points were employed, to avoid excessive intensity distortion.

 Following intensity correction and normalization, the image volumes from each time point were collated into a single spatio-temporal image, which was then segmented into 4 ventilation classes using the Atropos segmentation tool.
-The application of Atropos to pulmonary ventilation images was described in detail by Tustison, et al. (21).
+The application of Atropos to pulmonary ventilation images was described in detail by Tustison et al (21).
 Briefly, an expectation-maximization algorithm was used to optimize the class membership of each voxel, while a Markov random field priori was used to modulate such optimization by taking into account neighboring voxel class membership.
 For this study, a pixel was described by 1 of 4 categories representing degree of ventilation.

-Extension to 4D was straightforward, with the optimization being practically identical to the 3D case.
+Extension to 4-D was straightforward, with the optimization being practically identical to the 3-D case.
 The only variation was the determination of how much the neighboring pixels in time should be taken into account.
 Based on preliminary work, it was determined that omitting any temporal neighbor considerations produced the best results, and this approach minimized the bias in the longitudinal analysis by not favoring a static treatment effect model.

 Statistical Analysis

-Output of the 4-D segmentation process includes the posterior probability images that indicate the probability that a particular pixel belongs to a particular ventilation category.
+Output of the 4D segmentation process included the posterior probability images that indicated the probability that a particular pixel belongs to a particular ventilation category.
 These posterior probability images were used to produce a standard ventilation scale for each image.
 These scaled, expected ventilation images were calculated as follows: